marlene32100/marlene32100/README.md

 ### Hi there 👋

+My name is Katia, I am a junior fullstack developer.

+:mortar_board: Before studying as a developer I got an academic degree in arts and architecture.
+But I also worked many years with high end retail.

+:art: This is why I am specializing in creative websites, I like the feeling of making each project a unique one!

+I love people who thinks differently, knowing other people's opinions and other life experiences always leads to inner growth!

+Why do I like coding?
+Because it combines two of my biggest characteristics: being structured and creative at the same time.
+Funny, right? :ok_woman:

+---

+:computer: Currently using:
+* HTML
+* CSS
+* SASS
+* Bootstrap
+* JavaScript
+* Python
+* Node.js
+* Express
+* Flask
+* Django
+* GSAP

 <!--
 **marlene32100/marlene32100** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.